Elliottville, Staten Island: History

 Many locals were transcendentalists devoted to social change, including wide-sweeping economic and political changes, as well as those rooted in philosophical and spiritual views.
 Observing beauty was important to American transcendentalism as was participating in moral action.
-Elliottville offered this natural beauty and offered an opportunity to live in harmony with it as well as with one's neighbors that an urban landscape couldn't.
+Elliottville offered this natural beauty and an opportunity to live in harmony with it and with one's neighbors that an urban landscape couldn't.
 Many of these residents were connected to Brook Farm and were friends and admirers of Ralph Waldo Emerson.

 After the Civil War, the neighborhood was still considered an enclave, but the qualities the residents shared were more fluid.
 There was more social distinction based on achievement or wealth rather than shared origins or a devotion to social reform (although these reformers and New Englanders still made up the majority of residents).
 There was a general agreement that the residents were distinctive, and the neighborhood stood apart from the rest of Staten Island during the 1840s to the 1890s.
 However, references to the neighborhood in the local and national press changed over time.
 They went from an enclave of abolitionists to "the intellectual part of Staten Island," to "the Fifth Avenue" of Staten Island during this time.

 From 1840 to 1880, Elliottville was known for its rural beauty and easy access to a scenic coast where people swam and boated.
-Starting in the 1880s, heavy industry and a railroad freight line separated the community from the waterfront, and the water became polluted.
+Starting in the 1880s, heavy industry and the North Shore Branch of the B&O Railroad separated the community from the waterfront, and the water became polluted.
 By this time, New Jersey oil refineries across the Kill van Kull were destroying the air quality.
 The decline in quality of life in Elliottville was rapid and the community changed drastically.
-The estate properties were torn down, the land separated, and the environment became more consistent with other early-twentieth century suburban developments across Staten Island.
+The estate properties were torn down, the land subdivided, and the environment became more consistent with other early-twentieth century suburban developments across Staten Island.